curl/everything-curl/protocols-protocols.md

 The language used to ask for data to get sent - in either direction - is called **the protocol**.
-The protocol describes exactly how to ask the server for data.
-Or to tell the server that there is data coming.
+The protocol describes exactly how to ask the server for data, or to tell the server that there is data coming.

-The protocols are typically defined by the IETF ([Internet Engineering Task Force](http://www.ietf.org)), which hosts RFC documents that describe exactly how each protocol works.
-How clients and servers are supposed to act and what to send and so on.
+Protocols are typically defined by the IETF ([Internet Engineering Task Force](http://www.ietf.org)), which hosts RFC documents that describe exactly how each protocol works: how clients and servers are supposed to act and what to send and so on.

 ## What protocols does curl support?